DBS Woman's World Card — 4 mpd on ALL Online Transactions

 Key Features

-• 0.4 miles per dollar on all other spend
+• 1.2 miles per dollar fallback on general and physical overseas spend

 Miles Earning Breakdown

-DBS Woman's World Card vs HSBC Revolution Card vs DBS Altitude Visa Signature
+DBS Woman's World Card vs Citi Rewards Card vs HSBC Revolution Card

 Where Does DBS Woman's World Card Earn the Most?